 Slack is an excellent example — it is easy to use and has useful integrations (such as with Google Drive) to make collaboration between remote teams even simpler.

-This is an obvious one, but VoIP or Virtual phone systems (centered on cloud technology) allow for quick calling and messaging across borders.
+Though this is an obvious one, VoIP or Virtual phone systems (centered on cloud technology) allow for quick calling and messaging across borders.
 Packing a ton of useful functionality like voicemail, email transcription, call screening, and conferencing, it’s a great option for managing calls with your global colleagues.

 The days of emailing the latest crudely-named version of your Word doc are over.
 Cloud-based platforms like Google Docs have become the worldwide standard for collaborating on documents and sharing files.
-It is simpler, faster, and way more effective to collaborate on the cloud – especially when you’re working across the world.
+It is simpler, faster, and way more effective to collaborate on the cloud — especially when you’re working with remote teams.

 Sharing your screen in real-time through applications like TeamViewer can also add a big boost to productivity.
 Your remote team will see your screen during demonstrations or explanations, effectively placing them ‘in the room’ for important discussions.

 For all that communication is essential, it’s easy to go overboard.
 Too much messaging can be distracting or overwhelming for users, so always take measures to ensure your team only exchanges messages which are relevant to them and their work.

 4. Implementing tools to manage and track activity

 If you work with a local team, chances are you see them almost every day.
 Even if you don’t track their attendance, you’ll have an idea what each team member is working on and will be familiar with their tasks and upcoming deadlines.
 However, working with a remote team requires a slightly different approach.

-The best way to ensure seamless operations is to set-up a remote project management system to track and manage tasks is crucial.
+The best way to ensure seamless operations is to set-up a remote project management system to track and manage tasks.
 Here are a couple of suggestions for how to do this: